-- (1) A sexual assault involving the use or threatened use of force or violence against the victim; or - 16 (2) An offense or attempted offense involving the use or threatened use of a firearm; and - (b) Was 16 years of age or older at the time the child allegedly committed the offense. - 3.
-The juvenile court shall not certify a child for criminal proceedings as an adult pursuant to subsection 2 if the juvenile court specifically finds by clear and convincing evidence that: - (a) The child is developmentally or mentally incompetent to understand the situation and the proceedings of the court or to aid the child's attorney in those proceedings; or - (b) The child has substance abuse or emotional or behavioral problems and the substance abuse or emotional or behavioral problems may be appropriately treated through the jurisdiction of the juvenile court. - 4.]
-In determining whether to certify a child for criminal proceedings as an adult, the juvenile court shall consider: - (a) The degree of criminal sophistication exhibited by the child, giving weight to any relevant factor, including, without limitation: - (1) The age, maturity and intellectual capacity of the child at the time of the alleged offense; - (2) The physical, mental and emotional health of the child at the time of the alleged offense; - (3) The impetuosity of the child; - 40 (4) The failure of the child to appreciate the risks and 41 consequences of criminal behavior; - 42 (5) The effect of familial, adult or peer pressure on the 43 actions of the child; - (6) The effect of the child's familial and community environment on the criminal sophistication of the child; and any relevant factor, including, without limitation:
+- (1) A sexual assault involving the use or threatened use of force or violence against the victim; or - (2) An offense or attempted offense involving the use or threatened use of a firearm; and - (b) Was 16 years of age or older at the time the child allegedly committed the offense. - 3.
+The juvenile court shall not certify a child for criminal proceedings as an adult pursuant to subsection 2 if the juvenile court specifically finds by clear and convincing evidence that: - (a) The child is developmentally or mentally incompetent to understand the situation and the proceedings of the court or to aid the child's attorney in those proceedings; or - (b) The child has a substance use disorder or emotional or behavioral problems and the substance use disorder or emotional or behavioral problems may be appropriately treated through the jurisdiction of the juvenile court. - 4.]
+If a child is certified for criminal proceedings as an adult pursuant to subsection 1, [or 2,] the juvenile court shall also certify the child for criminal proceedings as an adult for any other related offense arising out of the same facts as the offense for which the child was certified, regardless of the nature of the related offense. - [5.]
+3. If a child has been certified for criminal proceedings as an adult pursuant to subsection 1 [or 2] and the child's case has been transferred out of the juvenile court: - (a) The court to which the case has been transferred has original jurisdiction over the child; - (b) The child may petition for transfer of the case back to the juvenile court only upon a showing of exceptional circumstances; and - (c) If the child's case is transferred back to the juvenile court, the juvenile court shall determine whether the exceptional circumstances warrant accepting jurisdiction.